Cordylines and dracaenas have fabulous foliage for dramatic color and provide height and a look of the tropics to South Florida gardens.

 The smell is intensely sweet, especially at dusk.

-To encourage a fuller look at varying levels, prune during warm summer weather.
+To encourage a fuller look at varying levels, prune during warm spring weather.
 To do this, cut off a cane at a lower height and it will usually sprout a new "head" or two from the sides of the cut.

 Rather than chopping off the heads of all the canes at once, cut the tallest one first.